This section covers the basics of building, installing and setting up FRR.

 There are several options available only to GNU/Linux systems.
 If you use GNU/Linux, make sure that the current kernel configuration is what you want.
 FRR will run with any kernel configuration but some recommendations do exist.

-- Kernel/User Netlink socket.
-This is a enables an advanced interface between the Linux kernel and zebra (Kernel Interface).
+Kernel/User Netlink socket.
+This enables an advanced interface between the Linux kernel and zebra (Kernel Interface).

 Linux sysctl settings and kernel modules¶